QuentinThierry/Cub3D/Cub3d_bonus/README.md

 <!-- - if screen is too small, do not draw minimap -->
 <!-- - leaks -->

+Menu:
+- when key is already used, several click on already used key would be opaque
+- exit button ugly
+- LEAKS

 Door :
 <!-- - show when a door is open -->
 <!-- - open with clic of the mouse -->